phatchman/pico_dazzler/README.md

 1. The USB Host implementation on the Pico cannot read data at full speed.
 For fast updates to the video memory, the Pico may cause slowdowns.
 I've not found this to be noticeable in any real-world applications.
 2. The SOUNDF.COM application can produce audio faster than the 48kHz sampling rate implemented.
 You will get some occasional pops at the higest frequencies.

+# Debug Output

+To get debug output, you will need to do some soldering.
+There is space for a 2x3 pin header on the board marked GP21, GP20, -. <br>
+You will need a 3.3v TTL USB serial-convert, a Raspberry Pi, or a second Pico to connect to this header to read the serial output. <br>
+The port is set to 112500 8 N 1.
+And you should connect GP21 to TX, GP20 to RX and - to Ground.

+Debug output should not really be necessary, but will be handy if you run into issues with your USB hub or controller.

 # Known Issues
 1. The bottom line of the VGA displays "garbage" data.
 This is likely a bug in the Pico's scanline video SDK, which I've not investigated yet.